Oak Leaf Trail

-The Oak Leaf Trail (formerly 76 Bike Trail) is a paved 135 mi multi-use recreational trail system which encircles Milwaukee County, Wisconsin.
+The Oak Leaf Trail (formerly 76 Bike Trail) is a mostly paved 135 mi multi-use recreational trail system that encircles Milwaukee County, Wisconsin.

 Clearly marked trail segments connect all of the major parks in the Milwaukee County Park System.

 History

-Early bicycling advocate Harold "Zip" Morgan first conceived and laid out a 64 mi trail in 1939.
+In 1939, early bicycling advocate Harold "Zip" Morgan first conceived and laid out a 64 mi trail.
 The route made its way around the edge of the county and through natural resource corridors found along the rivers and lakefront.

-Three decades later the trail was officially established by the Milwaukee County Park Commission, and in 1966 construction of the parkland trails began.
-In 1976, it became known as the 76 Bike Trail.
-The trail was briefly renamed to the 76 Multi-Use Trail in 1995 before being renamed to the Oak Leaf Trail in 1996.
+In 1966, three decades later, the trail was officially established by the Milwaukee County Park Commission, and construction of the parkland trails began.

+In 1976, the trail became known as the 76 Bike Trail.

+In 1995, the trail was briefly renamed to the 76 Multi-Use Trail.

+In 1996, the trail was finally renamed to the Oak Leaf Trail.

 In 2005, the system of inter-connecting trails consisted of 48 mi of asphalt paths and 31 mi of parkway, along with 27 mi of municipal streets that had designated bicycle lanes and sidewalks.

 In September 2018, to improve wayfinding, sections of the trail were assigned colors and branch line names.